BrentNoorda/toy-piano/README.md

 Open your browser to [http://localhost:3000/](http://localhost:3000/) and, voila, you have your own toy piano running on your computer.

-All installations of completely new server platforms should be so simple!
-(Are you reading this, makers of other frameworks?
-I'm fed up with the bunch of you and you're "five easy steps to install this framework, provided you're already running version X of this, which has it's own five easy steps, and Y of that thing with it's own five easy steps, and NOT running version Z of another thing, which is incompatible.)
+All installations of completely new server platforms should be so simple! (*Are you reading this, makers of other frameworks?
+I'm fed up with the bunch of you and you're "five easy steps to install this framework, provided you're already running version X of this, which has it's own five easy steps, and Y of that thing with it's own five easy steps, and NOT running version Z of another thing, which is incompatible.*)

 ### *How do they do this so-easy-to-install magic?*

 MeteorJS is built on [NodeJS](http://nodejs.org/).
 Node developers exercise a pattern of installing all dependencies for a project within that project's directory structure (so that if project A has different dependencies than project B, there is no conflict).
-Meteor extends this by including *everything* that is needed, even non-meteor stuff like jquery and underscore, within its installed items.
+Meteor extends this by including *everything* that is needed, even non-meteor stuff like jQuery and underscore, within its installed items.
 This even includes the database: you don't have to install a compatible database engine on your system, because Meteor includes MongoDB directly within its executable.
 Fantastic!

 -------------------------------------------------------------------------